 38 Holly Grove, Peckham, SE15 5DF

-Ganapati is a South Indian kitchen with a real sense of heart.
+Ganapati is a South London Indian restaurant kitchen with a real sense of heart.
 The culinary influences at this Holly Grove restaurant come from the traditional home-style cooking techniques and street food of Kerala, Tamil Nadu, Karnataka and Andhra Pradesh.
 The Ganapati vegetarian thali will set you back as little as £15 and fill you with all the following: sambar, dal, rasam, thoran, a glass of neer moru, a vegetable main, rice, chapati, chammanthi podi, a selection pickles, poppadoms, and a dessert to top it all off.
 Blimey.
 It all tastes great, and it hardly hurts that Ganapati does some good as well.
 Ganapati has a specific table assigned as a 'charity table' where the profits from the meal ordered there will go to Adventure Ashram – a charity that fights against human trafficking and works to support tribal children's access to education and healthcare in southern India.
 Which is ace.
 One word of warning: Ganapati doesn't do takeaway.

 Curry Leaf East